gmail unsubscribeemail managementproductivity

 Safest: Use privacy-focused automated tools

-• MailMop - Analyzes emails locally in browser, never uploads your data to servers
+• MailMop analyzes emails locally in your browser and never uploads your data to servers

 • Finds and processes unsubscribe links without exposing you